Presentation Tips

 • Next steps: How to start this week

-How to Actually Create an Outline
+How to Create a Presentation Outline in 5 Steps

 Step 1: Start with Your Core Message